mazmazz/jumplist-extender/README.txt

 The main solution will build into /bin, with everything you need to run the complete program.

-To build an installation file, first install InnoSetup 5 or later.
-Then build NSISInstaller /by itself/ to activate the post-build actions that produce the install.
-(For some reason, it does not work when building the whole solution.)
+To build an installation file, first install InnoSetup 5 or later to the default location (`%ProgramFiles(x86)%\Inno Setup 5\`).
+Then build NSISInstaller project /in the Release configuration/ to activate the post-build actions that produce the install.
+Result installation file will be created in `\NSISInstaller\Output\` folder.

 LICENSE